 Founded in 1957, Liqui Moly began business with a patent for the production of a specialized oil additive.
-“The company name refers to this product,” said Peter Szarafinski, Head of International Media Relations.
+“The company name refers to this product,” says Head of International Media Relations, Peter Szarafinski.
 “LIQUI because it was a liquid additive and MOLY because of the molybdenum disulfide.
 Funny enough, after more than 60 years this product is still being produced in a slightly modified formulation.”

 The original Liqui Moly additive contained a liquified form of molybdenum sulfide, a solid lubricant.
 When the additive was added to motor oil, the lubricity of the oil was improved.
 The aviation community had already been using this technology stemming back to the First World War.
 Molybdenum disulfide added to aircraft engines gave pilots additional emergency running characteristics that allowed extra time to land, even if the engine’s oil supply had been damaged.
 That product is still being sold in the U.S. as MoS2 Anti-Friction Engine Treatment.